 Tenant utility billing is the process of taking a shared or master-meter utility invoice and allocating that cost to tenants or units using a documented method such as RUBS, submeter data, or another approved formula.
 For those charges to hold up, property teams need more than the source bill itself.
 They need the service period, the allocation inputs, any common-area exclusions, and a reconciliation record that ties tenant charges back to the original invoice.

 That is why the core problem is document workflow, not vocabulary.
 A property team has to move from master-meter utility billing to tenant-ready charges with enough traceability to answer resident questions, support owner reporting, and survive month-end review.
-Local disclosure and billing rules vary by jurisdiction, so teams still need property-specific policy and legal review.
+Local disclosure and billing rules vary by jurisdiction, so teams still need property-specific policy and legal review; in Malta, that can include confirming the correct ARMS tariff classification for rental properties before charges are allocated.
 But the workflow challenge is consistent almost everywhere: capture the right bill data, apply the right method, document every adjustment, and keep a clear trail from the original invoice to each utility chargeback.

 Capture the Source Data Before You Calculate Anything